This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you've experienced butt pain during pregnancy or pain down your legs, it may be sciatica.

-Causes During Pregnancy
+Causes of Sciatica Pain During Pregnancy

 Your body is undergoing a tremendous physical change during pregnancy that can trigger irritation and discomfort to the sciatic nerve.
 The growing belly and added weight to your frame can put pressure on the sciatica nerve, especially if you have sudden and fast weight gain or if your fetus is in a certain position.